eaton11/ChainGang/README.md

 *Key Words*
 Chain *n.* - an individual Node or Fragment and a child of previous Object.
 Gang *n.* - a collective group of Chains, all inside a container Element or Fragment.
+No container, no Gang.

 - - -

 ###Starting a Chain
-To a chain, type `Gang()`, which will initiate a chain with a parent container.
+To make chain, type `Gang()`, which will create a parent container on which you can add chains.
-However, ChainGang doesnt know what type of container you want.
+However, Chain Gang doesnt know what type of container you want.
+You have to clarify.
 There are 2 types of containers:
 - HTML Element Node `Gang().Element(elementType)`
 - Document Fragment `Gang().Fragment()`

 - - -

 ###Creating a Chain of Elements
-The container of a Gang is the only one where the method `Element()` is used.
+Creating the container element of a Gang is the only place where the method `Element()` is used.
-Every other element would be a *Chain* or a *Sibling* of a Chain.
+Every other element would be a *Chain* or a *Sibling of a Chain*.
 When the Gang is complete, use the `End()` method.
 #####Example:
 ```javascript